nitinjmv/my-notes/development/java.md

 A phantom reference is similar to a weak reference and an object with only phantom references will be collected without waiting.
 However, phantom references are enqueued as soon as their objects are collected.
 We can poll the reference queue to know exactly when the object was collected.

-**Question:** Suppose We Have a Circular Reference (Two Objects That Reference Each Other).
+<mark>**Question:** Suppose We Have a Circular Reference (Two Objects That Reference Each Other).
 Could Such Pair of Objects Become Eligible for Garbage Collection and Why?

 **Answer:** Yes, a pair of objects with a circular reference can become eligible for garbage collection.
 This is because of how Java's garbage collector handles circular references.
 It considers objects live not when they have any reference to them, but when they are reachable by navigating the object graph starting from some garbage collection root (a local variable of a live thread or a static field).
 If a pair of objects with a circular reference is not reachable from any root, it is considered eligible for garbage collection.

-**Question:** How Are Strings Represented in Memory?
+<mark>**Question:** How Are Strings Represented in Memory?

 **Answer:** A String instance in Java is an object with two fields: a char[] value field and an int hash field.
 The value field is an array of chars representing the string itself, and the hash field contains the hashCode of a string which is initialized with zero, calculated during the first hashCode() call and cached ever since.
 As a curious edge case, if a hashCode of a string has a zero value, it has to be recalculated each time the hashCode() is called.

 Important thing is that a String instance is immutable: you can't get or modify the underlying char[] array.
 Another feature of strings is that the static constant strings are loaded and cached in a string pool.
 If you have multiple identical String objects in your source code, they are all represented by a single instance at runtime.

-**Question:** Q15.
+<mark>**Question:** Q15.
 What Is a Stringbuilder and What Are Its Use Cases?
 What Is the Difference Between Appending a String to a Stringbuilder and Concatenating Two Strings with a + Operator?
 How Does Stringbuilder Differ from Stringbuffer?

 **Answer:** StringBuilder allows manipulating character sequences by appending, deleting and inserting characters and strings.
 This is a mutable data structure, as opposed to the String class which is immutable.